Best Examples of Black Friday Emails To Inspire Your Own

 A subtle and mesmerizing GIF of a new limited edition product grabs the attention.
 Source: Really Good Emails

-1-2 animated elements per email are enough, you don’t want to overload your subscribers, so make your emails weigh a ton, and attract the attention of spam filters.
-Run a few tests, make sure your GIFs display OK before sending.
+However, with GIFs, moderation is key: 1-2 animated elements per email are usually enough.
+You don’t want to overload your subscribers and attract the attention of spam filters, so make sure your emails don’t weigh a ton.
+Also, remember to run a few tests to make sure your GIFs display OK before sending.

 Pay attention to your CTAs